- Issue: Fall 2019

 While larger plastic debris kills millions of marine animals each year, WWF’s research shows that species from zooplankton to whales ingest microplastics, which can clog digestive tracts and alter feeding behavior, affecting growth and reproduction.
 As microplastics are metabolized, they release harmful chemicals, which have been linked to adverse health outcomes in whales.

-Every year, 143,000 million tons of microplastics wind up in the semi-enclosed Mediterranean Sea—the result of poor waste management, excessive plastics use, and mass tourism.
+Every year, many tons of microplastics wind up in the semi-enclosed Mediterranean Sea—the result of poor waste management, excessive plastics use, and mass tourism.
 In response, WWF is pushing for governments and businesses to develop better waste management systems, ban single-use plastics, and adopt legally binding targets to eliminate plastic waste by 2030.

 A CLOSER LOOK